by Matt Slick

 The Claims of Jesus

 Jesus made many claims that can be very challenging to people.
 He claimed to be God in the flesh (John 8:24, 58).
-He claimed that he would resurrect his own body (John 2:19-21).
-And, he claimed to be the way the truth and the life that no one can get to God the Father but through him (John 14:6).
-But if that were not enough, he taught about the coming judgment.
-In Matthew 25:46 he spoke about the wicked going away into eternal punishment.
-In Luke 16:19-31 he spoke of the afterlife the consequences of our actions here.
-But there many other things he taught.
-Following are some of the things that Jesus claimed about himself.
+He claimed that He would resurrect his own body (John 2:19-21).
+And, He claimed to be the way the truth and the life and that no one can get to God the Father but through Him (John 14:6).
+But if that were not enough, He taught about the coming judgment.
+In Matthew 25:46 He spoke about the wicked going away into eternal punishment.
+In Luke 16:19-31 he spoke of the afterlife and the consequences of our actions here.
+But there are many other things He taught.
+Following are some of the things that Jesus claimed about Himself.

 - He reveals God the father (Matthew 11:27; Luke 10:22)

 - He opens the mind to understand Scripture (Luke 24:45)